-Capital Securities 12/2007 were issued in December 2007 in Cyprus pounds and are listed on the Cyprus Stock Exchange.
-Their interest rate is fixed at 6,00% per annum for the first six months and floating thereafter, equal to the three-month Euribor plus 1,25% per annum.
-Interest is payable quarterly.
-The Bank intends to apply to the relevant authorities for the listing of the Capital Securities 12/2007 on the Cyprus Stock Exchange.
+The Capital Securities 12/2007 were issued in December 2007 in Cyprus pounds.
+The interest rate of the Capital Securities 12/2007 was fixed at 6,00% per annum for the first six months and floating thereafter, equal to the three-month Euribor plus 1,25%.
+The Capital Securities 12/2007 are listed on the Cyprus Stock Exchange.